Quail eggs are tiny eggs consumed by humans for over 2,000 years. Their small size and rich flavor make them a protein-rich tasty treat.

 Quail eggs, or uzurano tamago (うずらの卵) in Japanese, are considered a delicacy in many parts of the world.
 They’re one-third of the size of chicken eggs.
-You may have seen these tiny eggs on a restaurant appetizer, added to stir-fries, or deep-fried.
+You may have seen these tiny eggs on a restaurant appetizer, added to stir-fries, deep-fried, or used as garnish.
 The Japanese use it in cooking and pack the eggs in bento.

 Table of contents